-- 4.12.2.2 Immediately thereunder is the "Enter here" button. - 4.12.2.3 Thereafter there is an amount of white space under which appear the terms and conditions.
-The term "Subscription services" is a part of these (and see para 4.12.4 below in this regard).
-Depending on the handset on which the advertisement is being viewed a user is likely to have to scroll down to view this. - 4.12.2.4 The Panel is satisfied that the identification of the service as being of a subscription nature is neither prominent nor explicit.
-The IP's contention that the service is "clearly" identified as a subscription service is rejected. - 4.12.3 Notwithstanding the fact that it has not been touched upon by the adjudicator in the adjudication under appeal, the Panel believes that the crux of this matter relates to the pricing information available on the landing page and additional confirmation page. - 4.12.3.1 Moreover there is a discrepancy between the version of the landing page supplied to the adjudicator and that supplied to the Panel by the IP which creates a question as to whether or not the IP is aware of the confusion which its pricing information appears to have caused.
-The IP acknowledges the difference but avers that this is not material in that it is only the graphic design which is different and that the various landing and other pages used by the IP "are all consistent". - 4.12.3.2 The differences between the two are evident from Annexure A. The two sets of pricing information read as follows:
+- 4.13.2.4 The Panel is satisfied that the identification of the service as being of a subscription nature is neither prominent nor explicit.
+The IP's contention that the service is "clearly" identified as a subscription service is rejected. - 4.13.3 Notwithstanding the fact that it has not been touched upon by the adjudicator in the adjudication under appeal, the Panel believes that the crux of this matter relates to the pricing information available on the landing page and additional confirmation page (and repeated in the detailed terms and conditions page). - 4.13.4 Bearing in mind the finding made above that the subscription nature of the service is neither prominent or explicit the Panel is of the view that a reasonable user would not, on the basis of the landing page, be clear as to whether they were purchasing individual content items or entering into a subscription service.

-Supplied to adjudicator

-"Wallpapers and Screensavers cost just R5 each, Videos R10, Mobile Games R45.
-150 credits equals R15.
-Subscription services at R15 per week."

-Supplied to Panel

-"Subscriptions services at only R15 per 3 days....Wallpapers and Screensavers cost just R5 each.
-Videos R10, Mobile Games, R45.
-150 credits equals R15."

-- 4.12.3.3 Although the same information is presented the order in which it is presented is different.
-A consumer viewing the landing page as presented to the adjudicator would be even more likely to be confused as to whether they were proceeding to purchase single content items or subscribing to a service. - 4.12.3.4 Bearing in mind the finding made above that the subscription nature of the service is neither prominent or explicit the Panel is of the view that a reasonable user would not, on the basis of the landing page, be clear as to whether they were purchasing individual content items or entering into a subscription service.
 Why are individual content item prices listed if these are not available?
-Surely it cannot be intended that these per item prices would be in addition to the subscription charge?

-- 4.12.3.5 This confusion is compounded by the additional confirmation page which, while stating that the service is a subscription service, nevertheless is, by the IP's own admission, intended to be a page indicating confirmation in respect of a specific transaction. - 4.12.3.6 Two particular observations reinforce the Panel's view that the heart of the problem with the IP's service lay with the combination of two different models - subscription and payper-view - both available through the same landing page: - 4.12.3.6.1 In the logs provided by the IP as part of its appeal notice it is explicitly states under the "Billing" heading that "[T]he following charges are due to the subscription service and single product pay-per-view billing".

-(our emphasis)

-- 4.12.3.6.2 It is likewise evident from such logs that the user in this matter only viewed content on 6 September 2008, the date on which the subscription was affected.
-This is entirely consistent with a user who believes they are transacting on a per item basis and not on a subscription basis. - 4.12.3.7 The Panel is accordingly of the view that the pricing for the service is misleading and that this in conjunction with the breach of section 11.1.1 noted above will prejudice consumers and lead to confusion and complaints to WASPA. - 4.12.3.8 The Panel therefore finds that the service provided by the IP is in breach of sections 4.1.1 and 6.2.4 of the Code. - 4.12.4 It is implicit in the findings made immediately above that consumers accessing the services provided by the IP did not necessarily enter the South African Music Portal with the intention of subscribing to a service.
-This is notwithstanding the additional confirmation page upon which the IP has placed so much reliance in this appeal. - 4.12.4.1 While the Panel accepts, as noted above, that the wording of the additional confirmation page indicates that the service is a subscription service, the Panel takes the view that this of itself is not sufficient to counter the confusion engendered by the breaches of section 4.1.1, 6.2.4 and 11.1.1.
+Surely it cannot be intended that these per item prices would be in addition to the subscription charge? - 4.13.5 This confusion is compounded by the additional confirmation page which, while stating that the service is a subscription service, nevertheless is, by the IP's own admission, intended to be a page indicating confirmation in respect of a specific transaction. - 4.13.6 One particular observation reinforces the Panel's view that the heart of the problem with the IP's service lay with the combination of two different models subscription and pay-per-view both available through the same landing page: - 4.13.6.1 It is evident from the logs provided that the user in this matter only viewed or downloaded content on 14 March 2009, the date on which the subscription was affected.
+This is entirely consistent with a user who believes he or she is transacting on a per item basis and not on a subscription basis. - 4.13.7 The Panel is accordingly of the view that the pricing for the service is misleading and that this in conjunction with the breach of section 11.1.1 noted above will prejudice consumers and lead to confusion and complaints to WASPA. - 4.13.8 The Panel therefore finds that the service provided by the IP is in breach of sections 4.1.1 and 6.2.4 of the Code. - 4.13.9 It is implicit in the findings made immediately above that consumers accessing the services provided by the IP did not necessarily enter the SA Music Portal with the intention of subscribing to a service.

+This is notwithstanding the additional confirmation page upon which the IP has placed so much reliance in this appeal.